arashThr/arashtaher/content/blog/have-a-second-glass.md

 title = "If You Wear Glasses, You Need a Second Pair for Reading" date = "2025-08-17T13:38:24+02:00" description = "Constantly staring at a screen was causing major eye strain.
-Getting a second, dedicated pair of glasses was a simple life hack that fixed the problem and came with some other surprising perks." tags = ["life hack", "eyeglasses", "productivity", "wellness"]
+Getting a second, dedicated pair of glasses was a simple life hack that fixed the problem and came with some other surprising perks." tags = ["life hacks", "productivity", "wellness", "health"]
 +++

 Having a second pair of glasses dedicated to reading and computer work has had multiple benefits for me.
 Here's why you should consider it: